Some enumerations of non-trivial compositions of the differential operations and the directional derivative: The enumerations of the higher order non-trivial compositions of the differential operations and the directional derivative in the space

-Formulae for the number of compositions of differential operations from the set ${\cal A}_{n}$ and corresponding recurrences are given by Male\v sevi\' c in \cite{HiOrd98, HiOrd06}, see also appro\-priate integer sequences in \cite{Sloane} and \cite{Myers}.
-The following theorem provides a~natural characterization of the number of non-trivial compositions of differential operations from the set ${\cal A}_{n}$.
-For the proof we refer reader to \cite{HiOrd98}.
+Let us note that the formulas for determination a number of the compositions over the set $\mathcal{A}_{n}$ and the corresponding recurrences are obtained by Male\v sevi\' c \cite{HiOrd98, HiOrd06}.
+An application of the formulas is given by Myers \cite{Myers}.
+The corresponding integer sequences can be found in \cite{Sloane}.
+For the proofs of the following two theorems we refer the reader to \cite{HiOrd98}.